A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: Numerical examples

-Because of the prior knowledge of the data-generating process, we chose to use the indicator function of each study period and a dependence structure of order one to construct $\overline{b}_t^*$.
-We drew $15,000$ samples from each posterior distribution with the first $10,000$ discarded as burn-in.
-For each posterior sample of the model parameters, we further generated $10,000$ Monte Carlo samples for the Monte Carlo integration to obtain samples of potential outcomes from its PPD.
-We replicated this simulation study over 100 generated datasets and values of BART hyper-parameters were largely set as default, described in Section \ref{subsec:bart-spec}.
-Simulation results in terms of the relative bias (bias) and root mean squared error (RMSE) across five study periods are shown in Figure \ref{fig:sim}.
+Additional details, including model specifications of the BART estimators and descriptions of other compared estimators, are given in Web Appendix C. We omit the descriptions of the TMLE estimator for brevity and refer readers to \citet[\S4.2.2]{Petersen2014} for a comprehensive introduction.
+The NICE, IPW, and AIPW estimators are implemented using \texttt{R} functions available from \citet{Wen2021} and \citet{Wen2022sjs}, and the TMLE is implemented via the \texttt{R} package \texttt{ltmle} \citep{Lendle2017} using their default specification.
+As detailed in Web Appendix C, the parametric models (to estimate nuisance functions) underlying the NICE, IPW, and AIPW estimators incorporate only linear covariate adjustments.
+Consequently, they do not fully capture the nonlinear terms and interactions present in the data-generating model.
+In contrast, TMLE is a frequentist machine learning estimator that uses flexible data-adaptive methods to represent the nuisance functions and is expected to improve upon parametric implementation of NICE, IPW, and AIPW.
+This design choice serves to illustrate the comparative performance of common estimators under parametric model misspecification.
+Similar to TMLE, BART also uses flexible models to represent nuisance functions.
+To implement BART, we draw $15,000$ samples from each posterior distribution, and the first $10,000$ was discarded as burn-in.
+For each posterior sample of the model parameters, we further generated $10,000$ Monte Carlo samples for the Monte Carlo integration to obtain samples of potential outcomes from the PPD.
+We replicate the results over 100 synthetic datasets, and values of BART hyper-parameters are set as default, described in Section \ref{subsec:bart-spec}.
+Simulation results in terms of the relative bias (rBIAS) and root mean squared error (RMSE) across five study periods are summarized in Table \ref{tab:sim}.
+To aid in the interpretation of the metric, Web Table 1 in Web Appendix C.7 reports the mean squared error (MSE) along with the Monte Carlo standard error for each MSE estimator, as defined in \citet[Table 6]{Morris2019}.